mbaosama/superduper-community-apps/contrib/ecommerce_semantic_search_app/README.md

 - Using Superduperdb to build a more realistic business use case of vector database using MongoDB as the backend
 - Comparing the different between a basic Semantic search engine and a simple Full-Text Search Engine

+**Data source: The data used can be found on kaggle [here](https://www.kaggle.com/datasets/thedevastator/adidas-fashion-retail-products-dataset-9300-prod)**

 ### Here is the infracstructure diagram
 ![image](images/infra.png)